dahood/metropolis/readme.md

 ## What is Metropolis?

-Metropolis helps in code review and analysis.
+Metropolis is a code review and analysis tool that will help you highlight areas of interest or concern.
+Read the **How it Works** section for more details.

 ## How to Install